seek-oss/dynamotools/README.md

-   --bucket value, -b value            name of the bucket to store the archived data --chunksize value, --cs value       chunk sizes (in MB) to be uploaded to the bucket (default: 16) --concurrency value, --uc value     concurrency for uploads to the bucket (default: 10) --prefix value, --pf value          prefix for the folder where archived data will be stored (optional)
+   --bucket value, -b value            name of the bucket to store the archived data --chunksize value, --cs value       chunk sizes (in MB) to be uploaded to the bucket (default: 16) --concurrency value, --uc value     concurrency for uploads to the bucket (default: 10) --prefix value, --pf value          folder where archived data will be stored (optional)
 ```

 ### Restore